department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/login-and-access.md

 ## Requirements

-**Functional**
+### Functional
 <!-- What the system should do in order to meet the user's needs (see user stories.)
 These are the aspects of the feature that the user can detect. -->
 - A user may only log into VAOS if all the following are true:
   -  User is registered for care at a VA Medical Center (VAMC).
   -  User has a Premium MyHealtheVet, Id.me, Login.gov,  or DS Logon Level 2 login credential.
 - A message must display to any non-registered veterans informing them they must be registered at a VAMC to use VAOS.

-**Technical Notes**
+### Non-functional
 - To determine registered facilities, front end uses the facilities information provided by the VA Profile team.
+   - Once the user logs in and is authenticated VAOS FE makes an call to the `/v0/user` the endpoint returns a response with a field called `vaProfile`.
+   - The `vaProfile` field contains a field called `facilities`.
+   - The logic checks if the facilities field is empty.
+If the field is empty, then the code will determine if the user is ineligible to use VAOS because they have not been registered at a VA facility.
 - The VA Profile team gets the registered facilities from the VA's Enrollment System team.
 - The Enrollment System creates records based on HL7 Z07 messages that are triggered in VistA to the Enrollment system when a veteran is registered and/or key information on veteran is edited in Vista.
 The IVM Background job must be queued to send the Z07s from VistA to the Enrollment System.

 ## Specifications